Adair Park: Neighborhood

 Similar to neighboring West End, the predominant house type within the neighborhood is the bungalow with American Craftsman style detailing.
 Other architectural styles represented include Folk Victorian, Queen Anne, and English Vernacular Revival.
 There are also several apartment buildings within the district.
 Lots are typically 50' x 200' including dedicated driveways and access to rear yards.
 Landscaping is informal with grass yards, mature trees and shrubs.
 There are sidewalks, granite curbing, steps from the street to the yards, and retaining walls within the district.
 The few historic commercial buildings are generally one-story freestanding or attached neighborhood stores.
 Most are constructed of cinder block or brick and feature storefront windows.

-Community landmark buildings include the George W. Adair School, The Metropolitan, Stewart Avenue Methodist Episcopal Church South and the Adair Park Baptist Church.
+Community landmark buildings include The Academy Lofts, The Metropolitan, Stewart Avenue Methodist Episcopal Church South, Adair Park Baptist Church, and Create ATL.

 The George W. Adair School, constructed in 1912, is a two-story red brick building designed in the Academic Gothic Revival style.
 In 2017, renovations began to convert the former school into "The Academy Lofts" after sitting vacant for approximately 45 years.
-The renovation will feature "35 affordable micro-units reserved for artists", 5,000 sq. ft. loft space for small businesses and a 1,300 sq. ft. coffee shop.
-The project was renamed "The Academy Lofts" after dispute with the Atlanta Zoning Review Board over the school's original name, dedicated to George W. Adair, who was reportedly tied to the KKK.
+The renovation features "35 affordable micro-units reserved for artists", over 5,000 sq. ft. loft space for small businesses, a coworking space, and a coffee shop.

-The Metropolitan, a former warehouse complex, has been turned into an "intown business and arts district" of loft and studio space, occupying a quarter-mile block at the north end of the neighborhood.
+MET Atlanta, a 100+ year old former warehouse complex, has turned into a modern "intown business and arts district" of loft and studio space, occupying a quarter-mile block at the north end of the neighborhood.
+In September 2024, Atrium Health purchased MET Atlanta for $70 million.
+There are several other thriving businesses along Murphy Ave and Metropolitan Pkwy in the neighborhood.

-Lately, a string of disturbing crimes have been reported notably involving armed children as young as 6.